-According to the American Heart Association, heart disease is the number one cause of death in the United States.
-Research suggests that getting active is one of the most effective things we can do to increase our cardiovascular health, and walking is one of the easiest forms of exercise to get moving.
+According to the American Heart Association, heart disease is the No. 1 cause of death in the United States.
+Research published in 2019 in Oxidative Medicine and Cellular Longevity suggests that getting active is one of the most effective things we can do to increase our cardiovascular health, and walking is one of the easiest ways to get moving.

-In addition to improving cardiovascular health, losing weight can also help with decreasing our risk of other chronic diseases like diabetes and certain forms of cancer.
+In addition to improving cardiovascular health, losing weight can also help decrease our risk of other chronic diseases like diabetes and certain forms of cancer.

 Reducing Chronic Disease Risk